The Beaski is the result of mixing the Beagle and Siberian Husky, which are both very loving dogs.

 Reputable breeders carefully interview prospective owners and have specific requirements to be met.

-They are willing and able to educate the novice dog owners.
+They are willing and able to educate novice dog owners.
 They will be more than happy to answer questions regarding the breed and their breeding program.

 Reputable breeders insist on being informed of health, genetic, or behavioral problems that the puppies may develop.

-Reputable breeders make themselves available for advice and help to other breeders and to their puppy buyers throughout the life of their dogs.
+Reputable breeders make themselves available for advice and help to other breeders and their puppy buyers throughout the life of their dogs.

 3 Little-Known Facts About Beaski Puppies